Jtsaka/Robot_portfolio/README.md

 ![Swerve Modules](/assets/img/SwerveModules.jpg)

-#### Object detection | December 2024 - Present
+#### Object detection with 3d printed Robotic Arm | December 2024 - Present
 - Roboflow for image labeling
 - YOLOv11 computer vision model
 - Raspberry Pi 5 + Hailo
+- Goal to detect and pickup common household objects with arm
-- More information to be updated as project progresses...
+- More updates and photos to be posted when project gets closer to completion...